Video game nostalgia is a bittersweet feeling we can all relate to as gamers.

 You probably expected Crash Bandicoot to appear in this list right?
 Well, you’re in for a treat.
 However, I’ve chosen the first Crash Bandicoot racing game as this gem never gets enough attention.
 Sure the classic crash games are top class, but then this list would just be like every other, so let’s give CTR the love it deserves.

-While everyone was enjoying Mario Cart, we Playstation fans were deeply entrenched in the wonders of crash team racing.
+While everyone was enjoying Mario Kart, we Playstation fans were deeply entrenched in the wonders of crash team racing.
 In many ways, this racing game had improvements over Mario Cart; personally, I think some of the tracks and bonus pickups were more fun to play with – there, I said it.

 I think one of the biggest influencers of nostalgia from Crash Team Racing was finally being able to play as the heroes and villains we all loved from the previous platformer games.
 I can remember fondly the first time playing as Pinstripe Potoroo, my favourite boss from the first Crash game, and thinking I was unbelievably cool.
 I’m sure I wasn’t the only one, don’t even pretend.